 Ebola RNA traces and antibodies also aren’t enough to say that an animal could catch, harbour and transmit a disease, let alone that it did.
 It’s only possible.
-The National Geographic compared finding these traces to yeti footsteps in the snow - we don’t even know if it’s something real.
-To put it into context, Ebola antibodies have been found in dogs too - and one dog whose owner died of Ebola was euthanised - but there’s no evidence that dogs can transmit Ebola either.
+The National Geographic compared finding these traces to yeti footsteps in the snow – we don’t even know if it’s something real.
+To put it into context, Ebola antibodies have been found in dogs too – and one dog whose owner died of Ebola was euthanised – but there’s no evidence that dogs can transmit Ebola at all.

 Not all evidence supports the bat-carrying-Ebola theory.

 Researchers from the Albert Einstein College of Medicine showed that whilst some bats were resistant to Ebola, only a very tiny change in the virus was needed to overcome that resistance.
 So why hadn’t it adapted?
 The only logical explanation was that it hadn’t had enough contact with the resistant bats – so was it ever present in the bat population at all?

 In addition, people tend to get Ebola from bushmeat and contact with the forest, but not caves.
 Marburg, which we know is carried by bats, tends to enter humans who work or visit caves and mines.
 This must mean that Ebola either does not occur in bats, or only occurs in forest-dwelling bats.
 And this brings us to the same question – why hasn’t it spread?
 Bats, after all, like to cosy up together in their roosts and share microbes between their species.